syncfusion-content/javascript-docs/js/api/ejRibbon.md

-It is used to add group content dynamically in the ribbon control with given tab index,group index,sub group index,content, content index position.if content index is null,content will be added at the last index.
+Adds group content dynamically in the ribbon control with given tab index, group index, sub group index, content and content index position.
+When content index is null, content is added at the last index.

 <table class="params">
 <thead>